 It is important that we understand that these words and concepts are part of history.

 It is also important that we understand the potential of these words and concepts to be upsetting or offensive today.

 Please be mindful of how you use this language, and be respectful when using it.

-We will be likely be discussing some potentially controversial topics in this course, including date rape, teen pregnancy, LGBTQIQA identities, and
+We will be likely be discussing some potentially controversial topics in this course, including date rape, teen pregnancy, LGBTQIQA identities, and other topics.

 Disrespectful use of language referring to sex and gender representation, race, religion, sexual orientation, sexual misconduct, and so on (including "jokes") may result in removal from the class session (constituting an unexcused absence) or from the course entirely.